SubbyDK/KickerPlus/README.md

 # KickerPlus for Turtle WoW

 ### What is this ?
-Will announce if a interrupt is used.</br>
+Will announce if a interrupt is used.
 Will announce if it went through or failed.

 ### Instruction
-To open the interface for settings use:</br>
+To open the interface for settings use:
 /kp or /kickerplus

 ### Supported classes